jimholcomb/jimholcomb_site/content/about.md

 - macOS, ChromeOS, and Linux desktops / servers
 - Virtualization
 - Disaster Recovery Planning, Business Continuity
-- Microsoft SQL Server 2008R2, SQL 2016 Administration
+- Microsoft SQL Server Administration

-Jim managed IT for a traditional software company that transitioned to a SaaS model, a medical distributor, offshore construction, and local government.
-At the SaaS provider he managed the production and disaster recovery hosting, internal infrastructure, vendor management, budgeting, capacity planning, application installations and maintenance, SQL Server setup and administration, monitoring for server and applications, and SOC auditing.
-He also worked closely with the development team to resolve issues between the application and the infrastructure and worked with external customers to troubleshoot performance and connectivity issues.
+Managed IT operations for organizations across a range of industries, including a traditional software company transitioning to a SaaS model, a medical distributor, offshore construction, and local government.
+At the SaaS provider, responsibilities included overseeing production and disaster recovery hosting, internal infrastructure, vendor management, budgeting, capacity planning, application installation and maintenance, SQL Server setup and administration, system and application monitoring, and SOC auditing.
+Worked closely with the development team to resolve infrastructure-related application issues and collaborated with external customers to troubleshoot performance and connectivity problems.

-Jim holds a bachelor’s degree in Computer Science with a minor in Business Administration from Nicholls State University, Thibodaux, La.
+I hold a bachelor’s degree in Computer Science with a minor in Business Administration from Nicholls State University, Thibodaux, LA.

 ## Career Timeline: